Retirement Age Borrowing Power Calculator

 Does your exit strategy stack up?

-Your exit strategy depends on your asset position, income and retirement plans.
-However, banks may not accept your exit strategy if:
+Your exit strategy will depend on your asset position, income and retirement plans.

 What is a mortgage exit strategy?

 An exit strategy is effectively a backup mortgage repayment plan.